ddhartma/Spark-Machine-Learning/README.md

 - [Further Links](#Further_Links)

 # Machine Learning with Spark <a name="ml_with_Spark"></a>
-- Spark supports two MAchine Learning Libraries
+- Spark supports two Machine Learning Libraries
 	- SparkML (standard ML library, DataFrames API)
 	- SparkMLlib (an additive base library, to be removed in the future in Spark 3.2)

-- For further details see the [MLlib documentation](https://spark.apache.org/docs/latest/ml-guide.html)
+- For further details see the [MLlib documentation](https://spark.apache.org/docs/latest/ml-guide.html).

-- As Spark DataFrames are close to Python DataFrames, Spark MLlib is close to Scikit-learn packages
+- As Spark DataFrames are close to Python DataFrames, Spark MLlib is close to scikit-learn packages.
-- Spark MLlib supports pipelines for stitching together
+- Spark MLlib supports pipelines for stitching together:
 	- Data cleaning
 	- Feature engineering steps
 	- Training
 	- Prediction
-- Spark handles algorithms that scale linearly with input data size
+- Spark handles algorithms that scale linearly with input data size.
-- In terms of distributed computing there are two different ways to achieve parallelization
+- In terms of distributed computing there are two different ways to achieve parallelization:
-	- Data parallelization - Use a large dataset and train the same model on smaller subsets of the data in parallel.
-The Driver Program acts as a Parameter server for most algorithms where the partial result of each iteration gets combined (model results)
+	- Data parallelization - Train the ***same model*** on smaller subsets of the Big Data set in parallel.
+The Driver Program acts as a Parameter server for most algorithms where the partial result of each iteration gets combined (model results).
-	- Task parallelization - Train many models in parallel on a dataset small enough to fit on a single machine
+	- Task parallelization - Train ***many models*** in parallel on a dataset small enough to fit on a single machine.

 	![image1]

 ## Feature creation <a name="feature_creation"></a>
 ## Numeric Feature creation <a name="fnum_feature_creation"></a>
-- Open Jupyter Notebook ```numeric_feature.ipynb```
+- Open Jupyter Notebook ```numeric_feature.ipynb```.

 	```
 	from pyspark.sql import SparkSession